hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 make
 ```

-After building, you can check your local docker registry that the `fpc/fpc-simple-asset-go` image exists using
+After building, you can check that the `fpc/fpc-simple-asset-go` image exists in your local docker registry using:
 ```bash
 docker images | grep simple-asset-go
 ```